executebig/www/content/journals/moveout/index.md

 2. **Reimbursement**: Software like Expensify can be expensive for a small organization, but you can always handle it manually.
 Make sure to maintain a standard procedure in reporting these expenses (and as always, keep your receipts).

 3. **Be transparent**: This is a personal ask — as a publicly-funded charity, you should always hold yourself accountable for how you are using your money.
-We made Execute Big ad [transparent](/transparency) as possible, and we hope you’ll join this movement as well.
+We made Execute Big as [transparent](/transparency) as possible, and we hope you’ll join this movement as well.

 4. **Learn as you go**: We didn’t know anything about the legal process of starting our own nonprofit when we started, and we learned everything that we’re sharing today through our own experiences.
 This is a great opportunity for you to learn how the systems within the government works (and if you are younger, you’ll also learn a lot about taxes).